This tutorial demonstrates how to unmerge cells in Excel and Google Sheets.

 Unmerge All Merged Cells in a Worksheet

-In the previous example, you saw how to unmerge one merged cell, but you could also run into the situation where you need to split all merged cells in a worksheet.
+In the previous example, you saw how to unmerge one merged cell, but you could also run into a situation where you need to split all merged cells in a worksheet.
 You can easily do this in one step.
 Say you have the following example with four merged cells (B2, B5, B8, and B11).

 As a result, all merged cells are now split into their original cells.